Sathvik Nair

 Collaborators, Mentors, Friends, and other Co-Conspirators

 Research is never done in a vacuum, and publications don't reflect everyone who's intellectually influenced me.
 Here are some of those people.
+Many are connected with UMD's CLIP Lab and Language Science Center, which bring together researchers approaching computation and language (more broadly) from all sorts of perspectives.

 Teaching